swiftlang/sourcekit-lsp/Documentation/Modules.md

 ### SKLogging

-Types that are API-compatible with OSLog to allow logging to OSLog when building for Darwin platforms and logging to stderr or files on non-Darwin platforms.
+Types that are API-compatible with OSLog that allow logging to OSLog when building for Apple platforms and logging to stderr or files on non-Apple platforms.
 This should not be dependent on any LSP specific types and be portable to other packages.

 ### SKOptions